ESET: Products

-ESET provides security products for home and business users.
-Its products cover all the main operating systems across server, cloud, and mobile deployments.

 ESET's first product was NOD, an antivirus program for computers running the MS-DOS operating system.
 NOD32 1.0 for Microsoft Windows was released in 1998 and version 2.0 in 2003.
-A third version, ESET NOD32 Antivirus, followed in 2007 along with ESET Smart Security 3, which added antispam and firewall modules.

 ESET NOD32 Antivirus and additional related products with a wider suite of security functions, including ESET Smart Security Premium and ESET Internet Security, are upgraded and released on an annual basis.
 In 2010, ESET released products for macOS, with a business version now called ESET Endpoint Antivirus and a home version called ESET Cyber Security.

 ESET also offers products for Android devices.
 The first version of ESET Mobile Security was announced in 2012.
 The product offers malware protection and a call filter, an adware detector, payment protection, and theft protection (such as SIM card locking and total data wipes).
 In 2015, ESET introduced ESET Parental Control, which allows parents to monitor children's use of Android devices.

 ESET Smart TV Security, designed to protect Android TV from malware, phishing, and ransomware, was introduced in 2018 at the Mobile World Congress event in Barcelona.

 The company offers products to protect corporate data, ranging from workstation and server protection with ESET PROTECT Entry to endpoint detection and response with ESET Enterprise Inspector.

 ESET also offers security products that help companies comply with GDPR requirements.
 These include ESET Secure Authentication, a two-factor authentication solution introduced in 2015, and ESET Endpoint Encryption, which ESET released in 2017 following the integration of DESlock+ products since 2015.
 ESET Endpoint Encryption offers file, folder, email, and virtual disk encryption, as well as a desktop shredder for secure file deletion.

-Along with its individual products and packages, ESET offers services designed mainly for corporations and large companies.
-These include managed detection and response, premium support, security audits, and incident response.